Keynesian economics: Keynesianism and liberalism

-In a 2014 paper, economist Alan Blinder argues that, "for not very good reasons," public opinion in the United States has associated Keynesianism with liberalism, and he states that such is incorrect.
+In a 2014 paper, economist Alan Blinder argues that, "for not very good reasons", public opinion in the United States has associated Keynesianism with liberalism, and he states that such is incorrect.
 For example, both Presidents Ronald Reagan (1981–89) and George W. Bush (2001–09) supported policies that were, in fact, Keynesian, even though both men were conservative leaders.
 And tax cuts can provide highly helpful fiscal stimulus during a recession, just as much as infrastructure spending can.
-Blinder concludes, "If you are not teaching your students that 'Keynesianism' is neither conservative nor liberal, you should be."
+Blinder concludes: "If you are not teaching your students that 'Keynesianism' is neither conservative nor liberal, you should be."

-Other schools of macroeconomic thought
+Other schools of economic thought

 The Keynesian schools of economics are situated alongside a number of other schools that have the same perspectives on what the economic issues are, but differ on what causes them and how best to resolve them.
 Today, most of these schools of thought have been subsumed into modern macroeconomic theory.